kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

      capacity (the `max(0, …)` floor in the controller hides the overcount as "0 available" rather than as a negative number).

-   Alpha 1.37 adds optional `counterSets[]` and `shareableSummary` sub-objects to each `PoolStatus`, caps the per-device contribution to `allocatedDevices` at 1, and skips AdminAccess allocations in all accounting.
+   Alpha 1.37 adds an optional `partitionSummary[]` sub-object (a typed "devices-by-partition-type" view that nets out shared counter consumption) and a `shareableSummary` aggregate to each `PoolStatus`, caps the per-device contribution to `allocatedDevices` at 1, and skips AdminAccess allocations in all accounting. `partitionSummary[]` is emitted when the driver declares a per-pool grouping attribute on the slice (`ResourceSlice.Spec.PartitionTypeAttribute`, new in 1.37); pools without that declaration fall back to a raw `counterSets[]` dump.
    See
    [Partitionable & Consumable Device Accounting](#partitionable--consumable-device-accounting)
    under Controller Implementation.